Daith Piercings For Migraines

 Are There Any Risks To Getting A Daith Piercing?

 Pretty much anything carries some risk.
-That being said, risks associated with daith piercings are fairly minor, and they tend to be less serious than side effects associated with drugs for treating migraines.
-Daith piercings can be a good alternative treatment for those who prefer not to take drugs.
+However, risks associated with daith piercings are fairly minor, and they tend to be less serious than side effects associated with drugs for treating migraines.
+Daith piercings can be a good alternative treatment for those who prefer not to take medication.

 The risks are the same as for any other cartilage piercing.
 Potential risks of getting a daith piercing include the following.